MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 image: ShadertoyParticles.png
 ---

+In this blog post I want to talk about the development of a library that I started working on more than a year ago -  [TensorFrost](https://github.com/MichaelMoroz/TensorFrost).
+Under the hood it's a static optimizing tensor compiler with a focus on being able to do more "shader-like" things while still having the ability to do high level linear algebra for ML in numpy-like syntax.

-A bit more than a year ago from when this blog post has been published, when I was working on neural variational monte carlo (NVMC) in Unity it became painfully clear that working on any Machine Learning, let alone of this kind - is simply a no go without the required tools.
-To make it even remotely work I needed to cut a lot of corners which were making the project quite useless apart from being a good learning experience and working on small models.
-Instead of using backpropagation I needed to use evolution strategies (ES), the neural network was hardcoded into a single kernel, and the reduction operations were very primitive "loop over all elements per thread", which don't map that well to GPU's.
+I started working on it 14 months ago, when I was working on neural variational monte carlo (NVMC) in Unity - it became obvious that Machine Learning, let alone of this kind, is simply a no go without the required tools.
+To make it even remotely work I needed to cut a lot of corners.
+Instead of using backpropagation I used evolution strategies (ES), the neural network was hardcoded into a single kernel (including the determinant which was computed in a single thread in the same kernel!), and the reduction operations were very primitive "loop over all elements per thread", which don't map that well to GPU's.
+Finding the median of an array was annoying, and I didn't bother with making a sorting algorithm, so I just found the "approximate" median, and there are probably other things I forgot about.

-While this did in fact perform extremely fast for small systems (like 2-4 electrons), it scaled horribly for anything larger.
-From some point there is just not enough registers on the GPU to store the entire neural network state (including the determinant which was singlethreaded!) so you really need a smart and dynamic way to combine neural network operations together in kernels that optimally use groupshared memory.
+While this did perform extremely fast for small systems (like 2-4 electrons and small network), it scaled horribly for anything larger.
+From some point there is just not enough registers on the GPU's streaming multiprocessor (SM) to store the entire neural network state so you really need a smart and dynamic way to combine neural network operations together in kernels that optimally use groupshared memory, unless you want to performance to drop to nearly zero.

-Of course while I realized these problems exist - intially I thought I'd try to go forward with the old approach, and try to implement a somewhat more advanced optimization algorithm.
-Since I still didn't have backpropagation, and couldn't be bothered writing it by hand - I chose a more advanced evolution based algorithm - LM-MA-ES (Limited Memory Matrix Adaptation Evolution Strategies).
+Of course while I realized these problems exist - intially I thought I'd try to go forward with the old approach, and try to implement a somewhat more advanced optimization algorithm and maybe make it work *a bit* better.
+Since backpropagation would be so compicated for this model, I couldn't be bothered with writing it by hand in shaders - so I chose a more advanced evolution based algorithm - LM-MA-ES (Limited Memory Matrix Adaptation Evolution Strategies).
 It already required a lot of matrix operation I decided to make a small tensor library in C# for Unity.

-As you might have already guessed, it turned out to be the complete opposite of **"small"** and resulted in [TensorFrost](https://github.com/MichaelMoroz/TensorFrost): a statically compiling tensor library with focus on being more "shader-like" than other similar libraries, but still being high level enough to do your "ML-like" things.
+As you might have already guessed, it turned out to be the complete opposite of **"small"**, and it instead transformed into having a lot more tools and features than I originally anticipated (hello scope creeep 👋).

-<details><summary>TensorFrost?</summary><p>
-The name was chosen from "tensor" + my surname translated from Ukrainian to English.
-I know, its not super creative, given how many TensorSomething already exist.
-Also there is the funny problem that LLM's mistakingly assume its TensorFlow.
-Perhaps I should do `import TensorFrost as fr` instead of `as tf` in my examples.
-</p></details>

----

 The thing is, this [isn't](https://github.com/MichaelMoroz/TensorCL) the first time I tried to make a tensor library.
-The first one I did in OpenCL a whole 5 years ago when I was still in the 3rd year of uni.
-At that point I didn't really know how to do kernel fusion or any other compiler-like optimization techniques so in the end I dropped the project since there wasn't anything particularly useful you could do with it (also you could just die from the bug infestation it had).
-It did have backwards mode autodifferentiation implemented by using a operation tape, but the performance of doing every operation one kernel at a time was just too bad for the stuff I usually do.
+That one I did in OpenCL a whole 5 years ago, when I was still in the 3rd year of uni.
+At that point I didn't really know how to do kernel fusion or any other compiler-like optimization techniques so in the end I dropped the project since there wasn't anything particularly useful you could do with it (and I had no clue how to debug issues there).
+It did have backwards mode autodifferentiation that used a operation tape, but the performance of doing every operation one kernel at a time was just too bad for the stuff I usually do.
-(Interestingly enough, the reason I started working on it was quite similar to the one right now, I wanted to implement a neural potential energy surface for modelling molecules, specifically ZnO clusters)
+(Interestingly enough, the initial reason I started working on it was quite similar to the one for making this new library, I wanted to implement a neural potential energy surface for modelling molecules)

-This time I knew, if I wanted to make a library like that, the only way to keep it alive is by making it minimally useful for things that I'm good at.
-Like graphics, simulations, and other related pet project.
-If you've seen my [Shadertoy page](https://www.shadertoy.com/user/michael0884) - it is essentially what I'm talking about.
-Also some algorithms that I come up with are simply too bothersome to implement in pure shaders, so I almost never touched machine learning related stuff apart of some things that are simple enough to port to shaders, like some [really simple Neural Implicit Representations](https://www.shadertoy.com/view/DstGDX).
-So ideally, if I make a new library - it should be at least able to make all the things I do in Shadertoy at similar performance.
+This time I knew, if I wanted to make a library like that, the only way to keep it alive long enough is by making it useful for pet projects I often make.
+Like graphics, simulations, etc. If you've seen my [Shadertoy page](https://www.shadertoy.com/user/michael0884) - it is essentially what I'm talking about.
+And ideally, it should be at least able to work at similar performance.

+There are a lot of ideas I sometimes have witch are simply too bothersome to implement in pure shaders, so I almost never touched machine learning related stuff apart of some things that are simple enough to port to shaders, like some [really simple Neural Implicit Representations](https://www.shadertoy.com/view/DstGDX).
+So I hoped that this library would make it more reachable.

-> Before starting, I should say that the current state of the library is still far from being production ready, and at this point I would strongly recommend not to use this for any serious projects.
+> Disclaimer: I should say that the current state of the library is still far from being production ready, and at this point I would strongly recommend not to use this for any serious projects.
 Also given that this is pretty much my first time writing a compiler, there are probably both wrong architectural choices, as well as just simply wrong assumptions.

 - [The beggining of the end](#the-beggining-of-the-end)
 - [Architecture](#architecture)